Call Us Today 212-960-8626

 Addressing the Superficiality in Our Society

 In our society, there’s a tendency to foster superficial encounters that lead to loneliness and disconnection.
+This disconnection can often contribute to feelings of depression, as we may struggle with a sense of isolation and the inability to connect on a deeper level.
 By allowing ourselves to be vulnerable and share our humanity, we can create deeper connections with others, overcome the feeling of being a burden, and experience greater emotional well-being.

 Conclusion